sanjoy-sust/coding-challenge-backend/README.md

 You can use any boilerplate/approach you prefer, but try to keep it simple.
 We encourage you to use your favorite tools and packages to build a solid web application.

 You don't have to host your service publicly, but feel free to do that.
-Please include a description in the README.md how to run the project locally and provide us a well done description for the API.
+Please include a description in the README.md how to run the projectEntity locally and provide us a well done description for the API.

 The final delivery must be running with Docker.